 Awareness manifesting the World.
 The letter (l) in the word Logos is nested in the word World.

 I continued reflecting on the usage of magical words and tools, which wizards employ in myths and fairy tales.

 A few of the magical implements they use are wands and brooms usually made out of wood crafted out of a tree.

-Jewish tradition, the Kabbalah, the Tree of Life is central to its understanding of the sacred.
-In the Buddhist tradition, the tree under which the Buddha was awakened, also known as the Bodhi tree, signifies the Tree
+In mystical Jewish tradition, the Kabbalah, the Tree of Life is central to its understanding of the sacred.
+In the Buddhist tradition, the tree under which the Buddha was awakened, also known as the Bodhi tree, signifies the

-of Enlightenment.
+Tree of Enlightenment.
 In the Judeo-Christian tradition, in the Old Testament, Eve ate the apple from the Tree of Knowledge.
-In the Islamic tradition the tree is known as the Tree of Immortality.
+In the Islamic tradition, the tree is known as the Tree

-At that point, I realized the above mentioned trees could very well personify the Tree of Light.
+of Immortality.
+At that point, I realized the above-mentioned trees could very well personify the Tree of Light.
 Interestingly, trees grow towards the light!

 living a liberated luminous loving life!